BenKuhnhaeuser/GPID/README.md

 Run GeneParliamentID pipeline:
 `bash gpid.sh --sample <directory> --reference <directory> --performance <file> --thresholds <file> --confidence <file> [--grouping <file>]`

 When you are done, deactivate the environment again using:
 `conda deactivate`

+### Pipeline inputs
+**Required arguments:**
+Test sample and reference database:
+`-s` / `--sample`: Directory containing multipe genes for a sample of unknown identity
+`-r` / `--reference`: Directory with corresponding reference databases of each gene for lineage of interest

+Calibration files to set pipeline parameters:
+`-p` / `--performance`: Gene performance (percentage of correctly identified test samples for each gene)
+`-t` / `--thresholds`: Filtering thresholds
+`-c` / `--confidence`: Confidence estimates depending on gene support

+**Optional argument:**
+`-g` / `--grouping`: User-defined groups of closely related species

-Please see the [Pipeline inputs](https://github.com/BenKuhnhaeuser/GPID/wiki/Pipeline-inputs) for detailed instructions on pipeline parameters and example files.
+All files have specific formatting requirements.
+Please see the [Pipeline inputs](https://github.com/BenKuhnhaeuser/GPID/wiki/Pipeline-inputs) for detailed instructions and example files.

 ## Outputs
 The pipeline produces three outputs: